 7 – Sign up to Google My Business (free)

-This will help with your local SEO, by informing Google that you run a Hypnotherapy practice in your locality, and will allow you to appear in the top Map search results which show map locations.
+This will help with your local SEO, by informing Google that you run a Hypnotherapy practice in your locality, and will allow you to appear in the top Map search results which show map locations, and allow clients to leave you Google Reviews.
 Go to https://www.google.co.uk/intl/en/business/.
 Make sure the practice name / address details / email / telephone number(s) you enter on Google My Business are exactly the same as on your website, and fill in as much information / photos as you can.

 8 – Sign up to Google Ads (payable)